thirdweb-dev/modular-contracts/design-document.md

 ### Pure getter functions

-Both IModularCore.getSupportedCallbackFunctions and IModularModule.getModuleConfig are pure functions, which means their return value does not change based on any storage.
+Both ICore.getSupportedCallbackFunctions and IModule.getModuleConfig are pure functions, which means their return value does not change based on any storage.

-For a given Module, it is important for the Core’s stored representation of an ModuleConfig to not go out of sync with the actual return value of IModularModule.getModuleConfig at any time, since this may lead to unintended consequences such as the Core calling functions on the Module that no longer exist or be called on the Module contract.
+For a given Module, it is important for the Core’s stored representation of an ModuleConfig to not go out of sync with the actual return value of IModule.getModuleConfig at any time, since this may lead to unintended consequences such as the Core calling functions on the Module that no longer exist or be called on the Module contract.

 ### Permissions in FallbackFunction and CallbackFunction structs